 Important Dates for the MacKyn family

 This web page shows only a small excerpt of our MacKyn research.
-Another 166 words (12 lines of text) covering the years 1292, 1340, 1618, 1717, 1777, 1808, and 1875 are included under the topic Early MacKyn History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1340, 1292, 1808, 1875, 1618, 1717, 1777, 1667 and are included under the topic Early MacKyn History in all our PDF Extended History products and printed products wherever possible.

 MacKyn Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, MacKyn has been spelled MacIan, MacAne, MacKane, MacKean, MacKain and others.

 Early Notables of the MacKyn family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early MacKyn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early MacKyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacKyn family to Ireland

 Some of the MacKyn family moved to Ireland, but this topic is not covered in this excerpt.